h8r-dev/heighliner-website/blog/2022-05-23-heighliner-bring-stack-as-code-exp-to-dev/index.md

 Today the cloud brings us to a new era:
 With an increasing number of cloud infrastructure services, a dedicated team of developers can ship a compelling product in almost any industry within weeks.
-The cloud has become the infrastructure for the society like water and electricity.
+The cloud has become something like water and electricity for the entire human society.
-We have witnessed the growth and potential of the cloud industry when COVID hit the global economy.
+We have witnessed the rapid growth of the cloud when COVID hit the world.

 Along with it comes the fast-growing cloud native community.
 Cloud native technologies are changing the way developers use cloud services via open source standards.